Trans-Identified Male Rapist Housed In Women’s Prison Files Lawsuit Demanding To Be Released Into Women’s General Population

 Lamb, in a sinister tone, encouraged Golightley to personally meet with him: “Come see me so we can come to an agreement, and this can all stop now.
 It’s up to you.”
 He further threatened to pass information about his lawsuit on to a reporter, Blaise Mesa, for Kansas City Beacon, “so he can do the story he wants to do… It will not make you look good.
 I have his word.”

-In his lawsuit, Lamb is being represented by Legal Director at the ACLU of Kansas, Sharon Brett.
+In his lawsuit, Lamb has claimed to be represented by Legal Director at the ACLU of Kansas, Sharon Brett, though no evidence to support this claim exists.
 In recent months, her listed biography on the ACLU Kansas website was made hidden behind a login and password prompt.

 Lamb, who is described as “female” in the state Criminal Justice Information System and referred to as a “transgender female” in court records, was convicted of kidnapping and murdering Karen Sue Kemmerly, a 24 year-old student at the University of Kansas-Missouri, around December 5, 1969.